Check out the cutest organic GOING GRAY t-shirts here!

 - I have women telling me their mother had the confidence to go gray through my experience.

-- You guys, going gray is actually kinda fun.
+- I’m not even exaggerating, going gray is actually kinda fun.
 And you get to learn something new about yourself like natural hair colors and patterns.

 - A bright lip and gray hair is the new age peanut butter and jelly.